Gary Glenn: 2012 U.S. Senate campaign

-Glenn ran in the 2012 election for the U.S. Senate, campaigning against marriage and adoption by same-sex couples.
-He was defeated in the Republican primary by Pete Hoekstra, who would be unsuccessful in challenging Senator Debbie Stabenow.
+Glenn ran in the 2012 United States Senate election in Michigan, campaigning against marriage and adoption by same-sex couples.
+He was finished in last place out of four candidates in the Republican primary, after unofficially dropping out.
+The winner, Pete Hoekstra, lost to incumbent Senator Debbie Stabenow in the general election.

 State legislature

 Glenn was elected to the Michigan House of Representatives in November 2014, representing the 98th House District, comprising the cities of Auburn, Linwood, Midland, and Pinconning, the village of Sanford, and thirteen suburban and rural townships in Bay and Midland counties.

-In the 2017–2018 legislative term, he served as Associate Speaker of the House Pro Tempore and as chairman of the House Energy Policy Committee.
+During the 2017–18 legislative term, he served as Associate Speaker of the House Pro Tempore and as chairman of the House Energy Policy Committee.
 He also served on the House Communications and Technology, Insurance, and Military and Veterans Affairs committees.
-In the 2015–2016 session, he served as vice chairman of the House Energy Policy Committee and on the House Commerce and Trade, Military and Veterans Affairs, and Tax Policy committees.
+During the 2015–16 session, he served as vice chairman of the House Energy Policy Committee and on the House Commerce and Trade, Military and Veterans Affairs, and Tax Policy committees.

-Michigan Information and Research Service selected Rep. Glenn from among 55 first-term state representatives and senators as its MIRS "Freshman Legislator of the Year" in 2015, specifically citing his leadership and impact on energy policy and civil asset forfeiture reforms.

 Glenn was reelected in 2016 with just over 60 percent of the vote.
 The Republican House Caucus elected him Associate Speaker of the House Pro Tempore, and he was appointed by the Speaker of the House to serve on the seven-member Committee on Committees, which recommended the chairs and membership of each House committee, and to serve as one of three Finance Co-chairmen of the House Republican Campaign Committee.

 Glenn drew attention for his conservative voting record.
 He received a 100 percent score from Americans for Prosperity–Michigan and from the state chapter of the National Federation of Independent Business.

-He won the American Conservatives Union's "Award for Conservative Excellence" for the most conservative voting record in the Michigan House in 2015, 2016, and 2017.
-In 2016, he was named "House Member of the Year" by the Associated Builders and Contractors of Michigan and received NFIB's "Guardian of Small Business" award.
+He won the American Conservative Union "Award for Conservative Excellence" for the most conservative voting record in the Michigan House in 2015, 2016, and 2017.

+In 2016, he was named "House Member of the Year" by the Associated Builders and Contractors of Michigan and received NFIB's "Guardian of Small Business" Award.

 In 2017, he was named "House Member of the Year" by the Michigan Propane Gas Association.

 In 2014 and 2016, the Abolitionist Roundtable, an organization of conservative African-American radio talk show personalities in the metro Detroit area, named him the recipient of its annual "Champion of Liberty Award" for his work towards economically and socially conservative policies.
-In 2011, he was named "Citizen of the Year" by Citizens for Community Values.